ethrx/testapp/README.md

-# testapp
+# A demo app
-Created with CodeSandbox
+Test application in React.js